diacr-ita/DIACR-Ita/index.md

 - Annalina Caputo - Dublin City University
 - Rossella Varvara - Università di Firenze
 - Pierluigi Cassotti - Università di Bari "A. Moro"

+## Dataset

+We have made Diacr-ITA dataset available.
+In order to access the data, you need to fill in a licence agreement form that you can find [here](https://docs.google.com/forms/d/e/1FAIpQLSdM5bd5qg3TXKVPFbNyuGjnOkbxwFo38k3Tig9XZLNjt7Z3Gg/viewform).